 To visit the beaches and other D-Day sites, there are a few options.
 The first option is to sign up for a prearranged half or full day tour.
 The benefit of this is that you get to see most of the D-Day sites but it comes at a cost.
 Tours are expensive and also force you to move from place quickly, making it difficult for you to fully take in what happened here.
 Another option is to hire a taxi to visit the beaches but this is also expensive.
+You could also rent your own car.
 A cheaper option is to take local buses but the downside to this is that they do not run very often, making it inconvenient to get from place to place.
 This was the option I was planning on doing until I found out the day I arrived in Bayeux that the buses do not operate on the weekends!
 Frustrated, I looked over my options and concluded that my best option was to rent a bicycle and visit the places myself.
 To my surprise, this ended up being the best decision I could have made here.

 Exploring the D-Day area by bicycle forces you to explore the region slowly.
 While traveling between major sites, you cycle past sleepy little villages and fields that have not changed much since the war.
 This gives you time to contemplate the events that were held here and also the whole area you are cycling was once a battlefield itself.
 The tourist office in town can show you where to rent bikes.